 ibVPN is a surprisingly cheap VPN that has quite a lot to offer.
 It has its own SmartDNS service that you can use free of charge in addition to the VPN.
 It uses the latest AES 256-bit encryption and allows you to choose between OpenVPN, IPSec, SoftEther, StealthVPN, PPTP, L2TP, and SSTP protocols.

 It is equipped with a kill switch that automatically shuts down apps of your choice in case your VPN connection is suddenly terminated.
 It also offers the handy Auto Reconnect feature, so a VPN connection is reestablished automatically.
 Plus, it features excellent DNS leak protection.

 In addition to great security, ibVPN offers great privacy, as it does not keep logs of any kind.
 You can stay completely anonymous by paying with Bitcoin.
-The prices start at shy over $3 per month.
+The prices start at just under $5 per month.

 You can use ibVPN on up to 5 devices simultaneously.
 It works on Windows, Linux, Mac, iOS, Android, PlayStation 3, and Xbox 360.
 Torrenting is allowed.